 - Be careful about how much washing powder you use!
 You might think there’s no such thing as TOO clean but it can clog up the washing machine drawer so water won’t be able to easily flow through.

 - Wipe the door seal regularly with a clean cloth and a white vinegar solution to remove any mould or mildew.

 - Occasionally run a hot wash on your washing machine to kill any germs, this is especially important if you generally run your washing machine at a lower temperature.
 This is easy with Amica’s variable temperature washer dryers.

 - Run a rinse program with a cup of white vinegar to bring the drum back up to a sparkling finish; this also works for dishwashers.

-- Dry the seal, drawer and drum with a clean cloth after cleaning to leave the machine fresh and ready for your next wash.
+- Dry the seal, drawer and drum with a clean cloth after running a cycle to leave the machine fresh and ready for your next wash.

 We hope this guide has helped you see how with just a bit of white vinegar and elbow grease, you can keep your washing machine in great condition.
 If you do have any more questions you can check out our washing machine Q&A or a friendly member of our team is available so get in touch.